Gain compression: High-power loudspeakers

 Power compression is a form of gain compression that takes place in loudspeaker voice coils when they heat up and increase their resistance.
 This causes less power to be drawn from the amplifier and a reduction in sound pressure level.

+Distinction with intentional dynamic range compression

+Dynamic range compression is a more general term that typically refers to intentional compression, and may be done in the digital realm or analog realm.
+Automatic gain control circuits are intentionally designed to actively change the overall gain in response to the level of the input, resulting in a transfer function that may vary over time.
+Gain compression on the other hand is a consequence of analog amplifier circuit non-linearities that are generally undesired.